kimruddock/pawelgrzybek.github.io/_drafts/2016-11-30-top-picks-2016-november.md

 [https://youtu.be/HF1luRD4Qmk](https://youtu.be/HF1luRD4Qmk)

 Paul Irish presented new bunch of dev tools features on this years Chrome Dev Summit.
-From small things like improvements to multiline scripts in the console to amazing experience about debugging frontend and node backend in the same window.
-I'm pretty excited about workspaces inteligent mapping instead of manually linking assets from the hard drive.
+From small things like improvements to multi line scripts in the console to amazing experience about debugging frontend and node backend in the same window.
+I'm pretty excited about workspaces intelligent mapping instead of manually linking assets from the hard drive.

 - - -